devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Figure 13: Wisgen Favorites [(Faust 2019)](https://github.com/Fasust/wisgen)*

-So when ever the favorite button on any card is pressed, a number of widgets [(Flutter Dev Team 2019c)](https://flutter.dev/docs/development/ui/widgets-intro) have to update.
+So whenever the favorite button on any card is pressed, several Widgets [(Flutter Dev Team 2019c)](https://flutter.dev/docs/development/ui/widgets-intro) have to update.
 This is a simplified version of the Wisgen Widget Tree, the red highlights show the Widgets that need access to the favorite list, the heart shows a possible location from where a new favorite could be added.

 ![Wisgen WidgetTree Favorites](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-pagetree-fav.PNG)